SuperOffice/RESTful-HTTP-Queries/README.md

 Accept: application/json
 ```

-## How a settings.json should look like
+## How a configured settings.json should look like

 ```yaml
 {